mmalenta/docker_tutorial/README.md

 your interest [using this form](https://example.com).**

-**Bugs and suggestions:** If you find a mistake in the course, be it a code mistake or a small typo, or have suggestiosn on how to improve this course please let us know by
+**Bugs and suggestions:** If you find a mistake in the course, be it a code mistake or a small typo, or have suggestions on how to improve this course please let us know by
 [**starting a new issue**](https://github.com/mmalenta/docker_tutorial/issues/new).
 We welcome all the suggestions on how to make this course more effective and